cisanford/csanford-cloud/content/profile/contact.md

 ![it's good weather for ducks](/images/seattle.png)

+---

+## Professional Background

+I have about a decade of experience with support, operations, architecture, and engineering in AWS.
+Less experience in all the other clouds, but I've found that McDonald's is a lot more predictable once you've mastered Wendy's.

 I believe that organizations thrive when we all acknowledge two fundamental truths about software engineering:
 - Computers always and exclusively do what they are told
 - People are not computers